We have considerable experience representing clients in civil litigation and dispute resolution cases including:

 Personal injury and clinical negligence lawyers resolve claims brought by people who have been injured, either as a result of an accident or through flawed medical treatment.

-The claimant lawyer usually acts for one individual, but sometimes a claim may be brought by a group of people – this is a class action or multiparty claim.
+The claimant lawyer will usually act for one individual, but sometimes a claim may be brought by a group of people – this is called a class action or a multiparty claim.
 The defendant lawyer represents the party alleged to be responsible for the illness or injury.

-In most PI cases the claim against the defendant will be taken over by the defendant’s insurance company, which will then be the solicitor’s client.
+In most personal injury cases, the claim against the defendant will be taken over by the defendant’s insurance company, which will then be the solicitor’s client.
 Local authorities are common defendants in relation to slips and trips, while employers usually end up on the hook for accidents in the workplace.
 In a majority of clinical negligence cases, the defendant will be the NHS, although private medical practitioners and healthcare organisations are also sued.